rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 ## 1.23.37 Abridgment of other title information

 <a name="1.23.37.1">1.23.37.1</a> *Optionally*, if other title information is very lengthy and can be abridged without loss of essential information, omit less important words or phrases, using the mark of omission.
-If considered important, transcribe omitted words or phrases in a [Note on title](/DCRMR/title/Note-on-title/) (see also [1.23.33.1](/DCRMR/title/Other-title-information/#1.23.33.1)).
+If considered important, transcribe omitted words or phrases in a [Note on title](/DCRMR/title/Note-on-title/) (see [1.23.33.1](/DCRMR/title/Other-title-information/#1.23.33.1)).

 >**Example:**
 >Title proper: <CITE> Du secret des mysteres, ou, L’apologie de la rubrique des missels</CITE>